ailabstw/ezGeno/README.md

 skip the step of modifying the Python codes before conducting a new task with different input combinations. ezGeno will create the search space of network architectures according to the input files automatically.
 ```
+ezGeno is an implementation of the efficient neural architecture search algorithm specifically tailored for genomic sequence categorization, for example predicting transcription factor (TF) binding sites and histone modifications.

+This repository contains a pytorch implementation of an eNAS algorithm, where parameters can be altered and adjusted by users.
+Here, we used two examples to demonstrate how ezGeno can be applied to employ deep learning on genomic data categorization:
+* predicting TF binding.
+The basic architecture of this idea was built based on DeepBind (https://github.com/kundajelab/deepbind).
+* predicting activity of enhancers.
+The basic architecture of this idea was built based on accuEnhancer.

 ## workflow